• Skip to primary navigation

 • 1 tablespoon dried parsley

-• 1 tablespoon Italian herb blend See Note for Substitute
+• 1 tablespoon dried Italian herb blend See Note for Substitute

 • Sprinkle of kosher salt and pepper